 The Australian Government has launched a range of new supports and services through Carer Gateway.
-Carers can now access dedicated services including counselling, online coaching and skills courses.
-Services are free to access.
+Carers can access a mix of free digital and in-person supports including counselling, online coaching, peer support, and respite care.

 A carer is someone who provides unpaid care and support to family members and friends who have disability, mental illness, chronic condition, terminal illness, an alcohol or other drug issue, or who are frail aged.